-HARWELL CAMPUS PARTNERSHIP PROPOSED CHANGES TO VALE LOCAL PLAN 2031 PART 2 EXAMINATION INSPECTOR'SDRAFT PROPOSED MAIN MODIFICATIONS
+HARWELL CAMPUS PARTNERSHIP PROPOSED CHANGES TO VALE LOCAL PLAN 2031 PART 2 EXAMINATION INSPECTOR'S DRAFT PROPOSED MAIN MODIFICATIONS

-- i. development is in accordance with and meets the requirements of a travel plan for the whole campus to make the necessary contributions in order to implement sustainable transport initiatives, including minimising car usage and increasing the use of public transport, walking and cycling - ii. development is in accordance with and makes the necessary contributions to a comprehensive landscape plan for the whole campus.
+- ii. development is in accordance with and makes the necessary contributions to a comprehensive landscape plan for the whole campus.
 No development will be permitted within structural areas of open space and perimeter landscaping.
 In considering proposals for new development and redevelopment, a high quality of landscaping will be required, existing important wildlife habitats will be retained and opportunities for the creation of new wildlife will be taken, where possible - iii. proposals for buildings and structures (including their extensions) will not unacceptably harm the character and appearance of the surrounding area, taking into account their location, scale, bulk and height, and - iv. any external lighting scheme must have a minimal impact in terms of light pollution, and - v. new uses and facilities genuinely meet, and will continue to meet, the needs of the Campus [Note: added to make it clear that need is a precondition of new uses/facilities being promoted].